tc39/proposal-ses/README.md

 # Draft Proposed Standard SES

-This document specifies an API and accompanying language changes to incorporate SES -- Secure EcmaScript, an ocap secure subset of EcmaScript -- into the standard EcmaScript platform.
+This document specifies an API and accompanying language changes to incorporate SES -- Secure ECMAScript, an ocap secure subset of ECMAScript -- into the standard ECMAScript platform.

 ## Background

-It is commonplace for EcmaScript developers to produce applications by co-mingling their own code with code provided by others -- frameworks and libraries, for example (of course this pattern is by no means limited to EcmaScript, but that's what we are concerned with here).
+It is commonplace for ECMAScript developers to produce applications by co-mingling their own code with code provided by others -- frameworks and libraries, for example (of course this pattern is by no means limited to ECMAScript, but that's what we are concerned with here).
 There are vast opportunities for the operation of these various pieces to interfere with each other.
 The chance of such interference grows as the size and complexity of the application grows, and as the number of participants in the application's code ecosystem also grows.
-The various parties contributing code to an application may be mutually suspicious, but even if they are not, any coordination among them is relatively weak, usually limited to what is imposed by the EcmaScript language itself and by the computational environment in which the code is running (typically a web browser or a Node.js instance).
+The various parties contributing code to an application may be mutually suspicious, but even if they are not, any coordination among them is relatively weak, usually limited to what is imposed by the ECMAScript language itself and by the computational environment in which the code is running (typically a web browser or a Node.js instance).
 And this is before we account for deliberate misbehavior.
 The large user-base of a successful web